cvlcd/pokemon-app/readme.md

 ![](pokemon-app.gif)

-Architecture: MVP
+**Architecture**: MVP

-Tech stack & libs: Java 8, Retrofit2, RxJava3, Room2, Glide & AndroidSVG, Jetpack's data binding, Chip & ChipGroup from Material Components
+**Tech stack & libs**: Java 8, Retrofit2, RxJava3, Room2, Glide & AndroidSVG, Jetpack's data binding, Chip & ChipGroup from Material Components

-As Potential improvements - lots could be fixed, some places contain info about what simplification was used.
+As potential improvements - lots could be fixed, some places contain info about what simplifications were used.
 Main disadventage is that for now app fetches only 50 first results.
 This app could use some DI, for example for injecting NetworkModule.
 Models are a bit messy, and Glide is breaking MVP pattern in PokemonDetailsActivity.